 Having enough dietary carbs is crucial for proper levels of cortisol, thyroid and sex hormones.
-Woman tend to be even more sensitive to hormonal imbalances that can come with a low carb diets.
+Woman tend to be even more sensitive to hormonal imbalances when on low carb diets compared to men.

 Here is what happens when you eat too few carbs.

-First, your blood sugar starts to dip and your body addresses this by releasing the cortisol, aka the fight or flight hormone.
+First, your blood sugar can dip and your body addresses this by releasing cortisol, aka your fight or flight hormone.
 Cortisol promotes a process called gluconeogenesis, which involves breaking down protein to make glucose.

 Third, your sex hormones will be down regulated.
 Sex hormones are highly sensitive to metabolic reserves.
 Making a baby is the most metabolically expensive process that a human experiences.
 Your body will shut down reproduction if it believes the necessary amount of fuel is not present to sustain a healthy pregnancy.

 Insulin serves as a signal to the brain that their is enough available short term resources for you to produce a baby.
-Like I said before, insulin released when we eat carbohydrates.
+Like I said before, insulin is released in higher amounts when we eat carbohydrates.
 Low carb diets produce a much lower insulin response.
 Low levels of insulin will tell the brain that you don’t have enough short term fuel to produce a baby.